Applicants are normally expected to have a first or second class, upper division degree or significant experience. A Master’s degree is preferred.

 Age is no barrier to learning and we welcome all applications from suitably qualified students.

 We are happy to consider all international applications and if you are an international student, you may find it useful to visit our international pages for details of entry requirements from your home country.

-The University is a UKVI Tier 4 Sponsor.
+The University is a UKVI Student Sponsor.

 If English is not your first language, please check our postgraduate English language requirements.
 If your English levels don’t meet our minimum requirements, you may be interested in applying for our Pre-sessional English Language Foundation Programmes.

 Wherever possible, you will be invited to the University to meet the Admissions Tutor for an informal interview and to have a tour of our campus.
-If you are an international applicant, it may not be possible for you to visit in person, so if the Admissions Tutor has any queries about your application you may be conducted by skype, email or phone.
+If you are an international applicant, it may not be possible for you to visit in person, so if the Admissions Tutor has any queries about your application you may be conducted by Microsoft Teams, email or phone.

 Applications should be accompanied by a research proposal.
-Advice on submitting a proposal is available as a PDF document: dphil prospectus.
+Advice on submitting a proposal is available as a PDF document: DPhil prospectus.

 Terms and conditions for prospective students

 When you are offered a place at the University you will be notified of the terms and conditions between the University and students on our courses of study.
 When you accept an offer of a place on the course at the University a legal contract is formed between you and the University on the basis of the terms and conditions outlined in your offer letter.
 Your offer letter and the terms and conditions contain important information which you should read carefully before accepting an offer.
 Read the admissions terms and conditions > >